Comprehensive Review: Ivy Park at Culver City

 Facility overview and location

-Ivy Park at Culver City is located at 4061 Grand View Blvd, Los Angeles, CA 90066.
-The Westside location offers access to freeways 405 and 10, and Kaiser Permanente West Los Angeles is nearby.
-You get a quieter environment with urban conveniences close by.
+Ivy Park at Culver City sits at 4061 Grand View Blvd, Los Angeles, CA 90066.
+The Westside address puts the 405 and 10 freeways within easy reach and Kaiser Permanente West Los Angeles nearby, so you get a quieter setting with city conveniences close at hand.

 Services and care options